 - Finally, remember to take care of yourself.
 Helping someone with a substance use disorder and co-occurring PTSD can be incredibly difficult, so it is important to continue to take time for yourself while your loved one receives treatment and rehab at a PTSD and addiction center.
 Lean on your friends, family, and support network, and make sure to keep up with basic healthy behaviors, such as eating well, exercising, and getting enough sleep.
 It may also be helpful to consider joining a support group for people whose loved ones have substance use disorders and co-occurring PTSD.

-Why Consider Treatment at Cove Forge in Williamsburg, PA
+Why consider treatment for PTSD at Cove Forge Behavioral Health in Williamsburg, PA

 If left untreated, a substance use disorder and co-occurring PTSD can result in widespread devastation in a person’s life.
 It is not uncommon for people with these disorders to struggle with poor job performance, financial difficulties, divorce, separation, estrangement from family and friends, social isolation, and suicide attempts.
 Depending on the nature of one’s substance use, problems such as organ damage, cognitive impairment, and the ever-present risk of overdose are all very real possibilities.
 However, it is important to know that many of these negative consequences can be minimized or avoided if a person seeks prompt, effective treatment at a comprehensive treatment center.
 Care from a high-quality posttraumatic stress disorder and addiction treatment and rehab center can help individuals find wellness once more.

-Types of Treatment and Rehab Offered at Cove Forge Behavioral Health System
+Types of PTSD treatment offered at Cove Forge Behavioral Health in Williamsburg, PA

 Located in the picturesque countryside of Williamsburg, Pennsylvania, Cove Forge Behavioral Health System has delivered quality treatment and rehab for substance use disorders and co-occurring mental health disorders for more than 30 years.
 Cove Forge provides a tranquil and stable environment at our treatment and rehab center for posttraumatic stress disorder where adult men and women, ages 18 and above, can take their first steps toward long-term healing and recovery.